Alcohol and Drug Policy

 An academic environment is incompatible with the use of illegal drugs, the abuse of any drugs, and the use of drugs not medically prescribed and supervised.
 Federal and New York State law prohibit the possession of illegal drugs that are defined as controlled substances which cannot be obtained legally or which, although available legally, have been obtained illegally.
 This includes prescription drugs that have not been lawfully prescribed for the individual (see the Federal Controlled Substances Act for a list of controlled substances).

 While the College’s emphasis is on preventive and educational approaches to substance use and abuse, the College will not protect students from local, state, or federal laws.
 The College prohibits the unlawful possession, use, manufacture, or distribution of alcohol or illegal drugs or misuse use of legal or prescription drugs by students.
 Bard College cannot and will not protect students from prosecution under federal, state, or local law, nor are students immune from legal investigation or arrest by civil authorities resulting from the unlawful possession, use, manufacture and sale of any dangerous drugs.
-The sale, transfer or manufacturing of alcohol or illegal or prescription drugs will result in prompt and forceful action, including immediate removal from campus and possible prosecution under Section 220.000 of the New York State penal code.
+The sale, transfer or manufacturing of alcohol or illegal or prescription drugs will result in prompt and forceful action, and include immediate removal from campus and possible prosecution under Section 220.000 of the New York State penal code.
 Information received about drug dealers is shared with local police agencies.
 Further, persons suspected or found using illegal drugs or voluntarily being in the presence of their use are potentially subject to disciplinary action by the College.

 Paraphernalia includes those items made expressly for the purpose of supporting the use or distribution of illegal drugs or items made for another purpose, but used for the distribution or use of drugs.
 Items with the purpose or effect of facilitating the abuse of alcohol are considered in this category.
 Items considered to be paraphernalia may be confiscated and become property of the College, including paraphernalia identified as having been used in a drinking game, including tables.

-In compliance with the Family Educational Rights and Privacy Act, the College may notify parents or guardians of any violations of the College’s alcohol and drug policy.
+In compliance with the Family Educational Rights and Privacy Act, the College may notify parents or guardians of violations of the College’s alcohol and drug policy.
 The College reserves the right to notify parents or guardians when a student is found in violation of the alcohol and illegal drug policy, including hospital transport for alcohol or illegal drug-related overdose.